cloudmesh-community/book/chapters/cloud/vagrant.md

 vagrant@ubuntu-bionic:~$ sudo apt-get install python3-pip
 ```

-To install the light weight idle development environment in case you do
+To install the lightweight idle development environment in case you do
 not want o use pyCharm, please use

 ```bash
 vagrant@ubuntu-bionic:~$ sudo apt-get install idle-python
 ```

-So that you do not have to always use the number 3, you can also set
+So that you do not have always to use the number 3, you can also set
 an alias with

 ```bash